American Express (NYSE:AXP) Shares Acquired by Raymond James & Associates

 Several other institutional investors have also made changes to their positions in AXP.
 Viking Global Investors LP increased its holdings in shares of American Express by 170.7% in the 2nd quarter.
 Viking Global Investors LP now owns 10,497,498 shares of the payment services company’s stock valued at $999,362,000 after acquiring an additional 6,619,218 shares during the period.
 Nordea Investment Management AB raised its stake in American Express by 95.8% in the 2nd quarter.
 Nordea Investment Management AB now owns 5,559,726 shares of the payment services company’s stock valued at $520,724,000 after purchasing an additional 2,719,850 shares during the last quarter.
 BlackRock Inc. raised its stake in American Express by 6.2% in the 2nd quarter.
 BlackRock Inc. now owns 45,537,738 shares of the payment services company’s stock valued at $4,335,193,000 after purchasing an additional 2,645,570 shares during the last quarter.
 Ruffer LLP acquired a new position in American Express in the 2nd quarter valued at about $168,977,000.
 Finally, Morgan Stanley raised its stake in American Express by 25.3% in the 1st quarter.
 Morgan Stanley now owns 7,716,861 shares of the payment services company’s stock valued at $660,641,000 after purchasing an additional 1,559,432 shares during the last quarter.
 84.14% of the stock is currently owned by institutional investors and hedge funds.

-The firm also recently announced a quarterly dividend, which will be paid on Tuesday, November 10th.
-Shareholders of record on Friday, October 9th will be paid a $0.43 dividend.
-The ex-dividend date is Thursday, October 8th.
-This represents a $1.72 dividend on an annualized basis and a yield of 1.55%.
-American Express’s payout ratio is 20.98%.

 Several research analysts recently weighed in on the stock.
 DZ Bank raised shares of American Express from a “hold” rating to a “buy” rating and set a $118.00 target price for the company in a research note on Tuesday, October 27th.
-Bank of America downgraded shares of American Express from a “neutral” rating to an “underperform” rating and dropped their price objective for the company from $106.00 to $95.00 in a research note on Wednesday, September 23rd.
-William Blair reaffirmed an “outperform” rating on shares of American Express in a research note on Tuesday, September 29th.
+BMO Capital Markets boosted their target price on shares of American Express from $96.00 to $100.00 in a research note on Monday, July 27th.
 TheStreet raised shares of American Express from a “c” rating to a “b-” rating in a research note on Friday, October 23rd.
-Finally, Wells Fargo & Company reaffirmed a “sell” rating and set a $90.00 price objective on shares of American Express in a research note on Wednesday, September 30th.
-Five analysts have rated the stock with a sell rating, twelve have issued a hold rating and nine have assigned a buy rating to the company.
-The stock has a consensus rating of “Hold” and an average price target of $105.04.
+Deutsche Bank Aktiengesellschaft dropped their price objective on shares of American Express from $108.00 to $106.00 and set a “buy” rating for the company in a research note on Monday, July 27th.
+Finally, 140166 downgraded shares of American Express from a “positive” rating to a “neutral” rating and set a $110.00 price objective for the company. in a research note on Friday, October 9th.
+Five investment analysts have rated the stock with a sell rating, twelve have given a hold rating and nine have issued a buy rating to the company.
+American Express currently has a consensus rating of “Hold” and an average price target of $105.04.

+American Express (NYSE:AXP) last released its earnings results on Friday, October 23rd.
+The payment services company reported $1.30 earnings per share for the quarter, missing analysts’ consensus estimates of $1.39 by ($0.09).
+The firm had revenue of $8.75 billion for the quarter, compared to the consensus estimate of $8.71 billion.
+American Express had a return on equity of 21.31% and a net margin of 8.84%.
+The company’s revenue was down 20.4% compared to the same quarter last year.
+During the same quarter in the previous year, the firm earned $2.08 EPS.
+As a group, equities research analysts anticipate that American Express will post 4.98 earnings per share for the current fiscal year.

+The company also recently announced a quarterly dividend, which will be paid on Tuesday, November 10th.
+Stockholders of record on Friday, October 9th will be given a dividend of $0.43 per share.
+The ex-dividend date is Thursday, October 8th.
+This represents a $1.72 dividend on an annualized basis and a dividend yield of 1.55%.
+American Express’s payout ratio is currently 20.98%.

-In other American Express news, insider Denise Pickett sold 2,864 shares of the business’s stock in a transaction dated Tuesday, August 18th.
+In related news, insider Denise Pickett sold 2,864 shares of the company’s stock in a transaction dated Tuesday, August 18th.
 The stock was sold at an average price of $96.62, for a total value of $276,719.68.
-Following the completion of the transaction, the insider now directly owns 10,202 shares of the company’s stock, valued at $985,717.24.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-0.20% of the stock is currently owned by insiders.
+Following the completion of the sale, the insider now owns 10,202 shares in the company, valued at $985,717.24.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Corporate insiders own 0.20% of the company’s stock.

 American Express Company, together with its subsidiaries, provides charge and credit payment card products, and travel-related services worldwide.
 The company operates through three segments: Global Consumer Services Group, Global Commercial Services, and Global Merchant and Network Services.
 Its products and services include payment and financing products; network services; expense management products and services; and lifestyle services.